zanata/zanata.github.io/download/index.md

 layout: download
 ---

+Setting up a Zanata server takes a few simple steps:

+ 1. download and unzip the server package
+ 1. create a database for your Zanata data
+ 1. configure the admin user and email
+ 1. start up the server

 ## 1. Download

-Download the package that best suits you:
+Download  and extract the package that best suits you:

+**Latest Version:** Easiest way to get Zanata up and running.

+**Previous Zanata Releases:** For older releases, use the "Previous Zanata Releases" link, navigate to the release number of interest and download the zip.

-**Zanata Server:** Easiest way to get Zanata up and running.
-Extract the contents of this file.
-The following steps will refer to this location as <ZANATA DIR>.
+The following steps will refer to the extracted location as <ZANATA DIR>.

-**Zanata Previous Releases:** For more experienced users.
-You will need to provide a JBoss installation, configure it, and deploy Zanata manually.

 ## 2. Setup the Zanata Database